mrx7355608/truthtable-generator/README.md

-# :sparkles: Truth Table Generator :sparkles:
+# sparkles: Truth Table Generator :sparkles:
 It is an API that can generate truth tables of logical expressions.

 ### Introduction
 This project is basically a truth table generator, that can generate truth tables from logical expressions.
 Right now it just creates a table for the main expression
 The main purpose behind this project is to avoid making truth tables again and again in our DLD assignments :smirk_cat:.
-The web and mobile app will have a "copy to clipboard" button from where users can easily copy the whole table and paste it into their .docx files with ease!
+The web will have a "copy to clipboard" button from where users can easily copy the whole table and paste it into their .docx files with ease!

 **This project is built using:**
 1. Nodejs (for core functionality)